jacraul/db-hw/README.md

-# db-hw
+# Database Subject Homework
-My team homework for Database subject
+My project for Database subject

+# What I had to do?
+I had to do project usin Oracle Apex Database